 The Collection was unveiled at the prestigious Design Indaba expo from 1-3 March at the Cape Town International Convention Centre.

 Floral inspiration is often to the fore – a colourful, garden-inspired panel by Janet Camden-Smith was made of recycled waste, machine-embroidered onto hessian sacking.

 David Clark-Brown transformed a 25 – litre cleaner container into a collection of birds and flowers, using scissors and heat to cut the plastic, then painting it.
 And a yellow plastic cooking oil bucket blossomed into new life, inspired by his love of nature.

-Fashionable accessories were also to the fore – MaraNelson Designs (a collaboration between product designer Mara Fleisher and craftsman Nelson Banderson) transformed recycled tyres into hip carrier bags; and Wendren Setzer of the WREN design uses everything from coffee bean sacks to cement packaging rejects to create strong bags with a handy shoulder strap.
+Fashionable accessories were also to the fore – MaraNelson Designs (a collaboration between product designer Mara Fleisher and craftsman Nelson Banderson) transformed recycled tyres into hip carrier bags; and Wendren Setzer of Wren Design uses everything from coffee bean sacks to cement packaging rejects to create strong bags with a handy shoulder strap.

-Jewellery ranged from a textile necklace, combined with glass beads and sand-blasted mirror discs by Nuchka Phillips of Wild Olive, to Kaalie Doran’s jewellery range that incorporated an old Ohlsson’s bottle top into a ring, an upcycled ceramic toothpaste jar into a pendant, and made ear-rings from old one-cent coins.
+Jewellery ranged from a textile necklace, combined with glass beads and sand-blasted mirror discs by Nushka Phillips of Wild Olive, to Kallie Doran’s jewellery range that incorporated an old Ohlsson’s bottle top into a ring, an upcycled ceramic toothpaste jar into a pendant, and made ear-rings from old one-cent coins.

 Homeware included the ‘Protea Flower Mirror,’ made from recycled plastic and ostrich feathers, by Monique Fagan of Junkanew; beautiful, functional fruit platters from recycled tyre by MaraNelson Designs; and children’s toys made from discarded jeans by Anne-Kathrin Scherner.